search icon

 Starts at $0 + state fees and only takes 5-10 minutes

 What is a business cycle?
 A business cycle refers to the natural ups and downs during a certain period of a business’s operations.
-Typically, this would be one year, but you can look at more extended periods.
+Typically, this would be one year, but a business cycle can cover more extended periods.
 The business cycle also encompasses the broader market (e.g., real estate or nationwide).

 Every business experiences financial boosts or surges, followed by downturns.
 Identifying and understanding these phases in a business cycle can help companies prepare.